elmirkouliev/react-component-boilerplate/README.md

 # react-component-boilerplate
-Boilerplate setup to build a React component for NPM
+A boilerplate setup to build a React component that can immediately be made into a module.
+See commands below to get set up.

 ## Set up with the following commands